Mutoxicated/HYPER/devlog.md

 ## Day 132

+Changes:
-Added effects for Merry and Flash bacteria.
+* Added effects for Merry and Flash bacteria.
-Added a numerical to stats that defines the chance of an explosion happening upon enemy death.
+* Added a numerical to stats that defines the chance of an explosion happening upon enemy death.
-Fixed some weird transparency and particle pixelation issues.
+* Fixed some weird transparency and particle pixelation issues.